home-assistant/home-assistant.io/source/_integrations/timer.markdown

 ## Configuration
 The preferred way to configure timer helpers is via the user interface.
-To add one, go to Settings -> Automations & Scenes, select the "Helpers" tab and click the add button; next choose the “Timer” option.
+To add one, go to Settings -> Devices & Services, select the "Helpers" tab and click the add button; next choose the “Timer” option.

 You can also click the following button to be redirected to the Helpers page of your Home Assistant instance.